- RCPCH response to COVID-19 - modified assessments table

 Safeguarding Case Based Discussion (SCBD)

-A Safeguarding CBD is to be used like a CBD with a focus on managing safeguarding.
+A Safeguarding CBD is to be used like a CbD with a focus on managing safeguarding.

-Links with the RCPCH Progress curriculum
+Links with Progress+ for the SCBD

 Safeguarding CBD assessments primarily link to the following curriculum domains: